-If you pay the standard higher charge for foreigners, the concierge informs the folks at Lumpinee.
-You are received well at Lumpinee, seated on a stool until the current show has ended, and then taken inside free from the bother of the line.
-You're given a place right by the ropes.
+If you pay the standard higher charge for foreigners, the concierge tells the folks at Lumpinee to expect you.
+You are received well on arrival, seated on a stool in a waiting area until the previous show has ended, and then taken inside — free from the bother of waiting in a line.
+You're given a place by the ropes.

-The ring was bright; but where we sat, the spills from the last show hadn't been mopped off the floors.
-The regulars sat behind tall meshed barricades.
+The ring was bright, but where we sat, the spills from the last show hadn't been mopped off the floors.
+The regulars sat behind tall, meshed barricades.
 An American sat next to me, and next to him another American, young, of Indian origin.
-They sensed their common nationality and promptly plunged into talking, and they talked every moment, for more than two hours, till the very end, even during the tensions of the matches, even when a knockout happened in the fifth or sixth game, even in the top-billed seventh match.
+They sensed their common nationality and promptly plunged into conversation.
+They talked every moment, for more than two hours, until the very end, even during the tensions in the matches, not pausing when a sensational knockout happened in the sixth game, not also in the top-billed seventh match.
 They spoke American things, long and loud.

 Two kids fought the first match.
-Their eyes were locked on to each other so hard; I wondered if it was right to be watching it at all.
-The announcer did say something about a minimum age, but she spoke with a strong accent, I couldn't pick up her meaning.
-They were kids alright.
-The loser came close to tears when the match went off his control; but his backers showed him much kindness when he came off the ring, his head limp and hung forward in shame and disappointment.
-As the evening progressed, older boys entered the ring, and the matches began to get better.
-Every fight started with a slow, graceful dance, played to pipes—they played the pipes even during the bout, and during the times the fighters needed to gather themselves, they stepped in tune and paused and advanced to the rhythm of the music.
-The referees were sharp and wouldn't allow too much risk—so the players were quite safe.
-But the boys did take quite a few wrenching blows.
+Their eyes were locked hard on to each other, intense, brutal even.
+I wondered if it was right to be watching this at all.
+The announcer did say something about a minimum age, but she spoke with a strong accent, and I couldn't pick up her meanings.
+But these were kids alright, and the loser's mean face broke and turned teary when the match went off his control.
+But his backers showed him tenderness when he came off the ring, his head limp and hanging forward in shame and disappointment.

-In the prime match, the losing boxer moved snake-like, his head dancing sideways on his neck, and his technique was to curve his hand all the time in a slow searching motion — divining a path to his opponent's jaw.
-But the winner was the other, and he was brusque, and he did not put his technique too much on show.
-In quick time he had his opponent all wound up, his punches wild now, his face agitated, control leaving him altogether.
+In the prime match, the losing boxer moved snake-like, his head dancing sideways on his neck, and his technique was to curve his hand each time in a slow, searching motion, seeking a path to his opponent's jaw.
+The winner's approach was brusque and seemed rough, and he did not put his technique too much on show.
+In quick time he had his opponent all wound up, the loser's punches getting wilder, the face agitated, control leaving him.

 I followed the winner out.
 They shot pictures of him at a victory-spot, and I had someone take my picture with him.
-I went behind him into the dressing hall.
-It was a dark open space, and there they tended his hurts.
-In the meantime the loser had come in, too, he sat at the tables in the far back, all by himself.
-He didn't appear to want any attention, anyway.
+I went with him into the dressing hall as well, a dark open space, and there people got busy with his hurts.
+Meanwhile, the loser had come into the room.
+He was sitting at the tables far back, all by himself.
+He wasn't getting attention, I was surprised to see, but it seemed like he didn't want anything to do with anybody anyway.